Role & Responsibilities

 Synthesizing women’s health needs

 The insights showed that users wanted more than a calendar view.
-They wanted the app to help them understand what was happening, remind them at the right time, and guide them toward useful next steps.
+They wanted reminders, understanding, and guidance toward useful next steps.

 Key insights